 GM’s vehicle sets are set to employ some common components and structures, which will save engineering, purchasing and tooling costs.
 In theory, the undertaking will also enable GM to better tailor individual models to regional markets and specific sectors.
-For instance, a small crossover for China might share some basic parts but not sheet metal with a mid-size sedan for sale in Europe.
+For instance, a small car for China might share some basic parts but not sheet metal with a mid-size sedan for sale in Europe.

 The concept behind Vehicle Sets is best compared to Lego-like component sets that redefine what the automotive industry has typically referred to as platforms.

-- VSS-F for front-wheel-drive or FWD-based all-wheel-drive cars and crossovers with a transverse powertrain orientation
+- VSS-F for front-wheel-drive or FWD-based all-wheel-drive cars

 Here’s how we expect GM will use the four vehicle sets in future GM vehicles:

-- All future front-wheel-drive-based cars and crossovers
+- All future front-wheel-drive-based cars

-- All body-on-frame pickup trucks and SUVs
+- All body-on-frame pickup trucks, SUVs and vans

 - GM VSS-F Vehicle Set Platform